 I say “pretty much” because there’s no guarantee all sports will be catered for.
 Like the Aztec ballgame in which the losers were sacrificed to the gods.
 You won’t find that activity listed.

-Synchronising your watch with Garmin Connect
+Setting up your Garmin device with Garmin Connect

 I’m not going to duplicate Garmin‘s guide as it provides a much better and quicker explanation of how to connect your watch to the app.
 Here’s the link.

-Answer: I’ve followed the guide several times.
+I’ve followed the guide several times.
 It works.
 But you may find that your watch refuses to connect and the best way to resolve this issue is by rebooting your phone (and checking you have Bluetooth enabled – very important step).

 I work in IT.
 A reboot is the accepted method of fixing many technical issues.
 Don’t know why it works, it just does.